mafazaa-org/dns-server/README.md

 ## Configuration Documentaion

 ### Environment Variables

-1. Overview
+#### Overview
     The .env file is used to set environment variables that configure the operation of the application.
 These variables are used to define settings such as server addresses, database connections, and operational levels, which can be accessed throughout the application to maintain flexibility and ease of deployment.

-2. Environment Variables
+#### Environment Variables

-    1. UPSTREAM
+##### UPSTREAM
-        1. Description:
         Specifies the upstream DNS server to which DNS queries are forwarded if the local server cannot resolve them.
-Locally, it is high-dns.mafazaa.com or low-dns.mafazaa.com but it is in production phase
+Locally, it is high-dns.mafazaa.com or low-dns.mafazaa.com but it is open DNS in production phase.
+An exanple for that is 'UPSTREAM=high-dns.mafazaa.com'.
-        2. Example Value:
-            'UPSTREAM=high-dns.mafazaa.com'
-        3. Purpose:
 This allows the application to leverage external DNS servers for queries that it does not handle directly, improving responsiveness and capability.

-    2. PUBLIC_DNS
+##### PUBLIC_DNS
         1. Description:
             The IP address of a public DNS server that can be used for queries.
 The example below shows the PUBLIC_DNS (8.8.8.8) which is Google's Public DNS Server
         2. Example Value: